thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 This claim MUST be present in a PSA attestation token.

 ~~~
-psa-nonce-type = bytes .size 32 / bytes .size 48 / bytes .size 64

-psa-nonce-claim = (
-    arm_psa_nonce => psa-nonce-type
-)
+{::include cddl/psa-nonce.cddl}
 ~~~

 ### Client ID

-The Client ID claim represents the ID of the caller.
+The Client ID claim represents the Partition ID of the caller.
 It is a signed integer whereby negative values represent callers from the NSPE and where positive IDs represent callers from the SPE.
+The value 0 is not permitted.
+The full definition of a Partition ID is provided by the PSA Firmware Framework
+{{PSA-FF}}.

+It is essential that this claim is checked in the verification process to ensure that a security domain cannot spoof a report from another security domain.

 This claim MUST be present in a PSA attestation token.

 ~~~
-psa-client-id-type = -2147483648..2147483647

-psa-client-id = (
-    arm_psa_partition_id => psa-client-id-type
-)
+{::include cddl/psa-client-id.cddl}
 ~~~

 ## Target Identification Claims